Jack Worrall: The first coach

-This success was followed up by winning the next two premierships, the first hat-trick of premierships by a club in the VFL.
+This success was followed up by winning the next two premierships (1907 and 1908), the first hat-trick of premierships by a club in the VFL.
 The 1908 performance was the highlight of Worrall's coaching career: The Blues lost only one game (by 13 points, on a very muddy ground and in driving rain against Essendon at the EMCG) for the year (a record equalled but never beaten subsequently in VFL/AFL history), while the team's 19–1 season record remained the best across a VFL/AFL season (equalled in 1929 and 1950) until 2000.

-Inevitable tensions arose, however, as the players were receiving only a 30 shillings ($3) per week, yet were training to a professional standard.
+Inevitable tensions arose, however, as the players were receiving only 30 shillings ($3) per week yet were training to a professional standard.
 Adding to the players' dissatisfaction was the increased money coming into the game, as Carlton's revenue had doubled since the time of Worrall's appointment.

 Worrall's sometimes brusque approach to dealing with individuals, and his puritanical attitude to alcohol only served to exacerbate the situation.

-Early in 1909, Carlton had a players revolt over money and Worrall's disciplinary demands, with seven players refusing to take the field in the opening round match against University - a team in their second VFL season whose players were all amateurs.
-Despite having five of their key players unavailable, university beat Carlton by 15 points in a stunning upset, keeping Carlton goalless in the first half of the match.
+Early in 1909, Carlton had a players revolt over money and Worrall's disciplinary demands, with seven players refusing to take the field in the opening round match against University—a team in their second VFL season whose players were all amateurs.
+Despite having five of their key players unavailable, University beat Carlton by 15 points in a stunning upset, keeping Carlton goalless in the first half of the match.

-The matter continued on for a number of weeks, with a small group of players holding out and threatening to leave unless Worrall gave his resignation, which he did on July 29.
-He continued on as secretary, but resigned that position at the end of the season when the disharmony was still not repaired.
+The matter continued on for a number of weeks, with a small group of players holding out and threatening to leave unless Worrall gave his resignation, which he did on 29 July.
+He continued on as secretary, but he resigned that position at the end of the season when the disharmony was still not repaired.
 A number of players who supported the ex-coach left Princes Park in sympathy.

-After a season as the VFL umpires' coach, Worrall was recruited by Essendon.
-Here, he took a talented but previously under-performing team to a premiership in his first season and in 1912, led an injury-ravaged Essendon team to an upset hot favourites South Melbourne in the Grand Final.
+After a season as the VFL umpires' coach, Worrall was recruited by Essendon in 1911.
+Here, he took a talented but previously under-performing team to a premiership in his first season; and, in 1912, he led an injury-ravaged Essendon team to upset hot favourites South Melbourne in the 1912 Grand Final.
 Over five completed seasons, Worrall coached five premiership teams.

 But Essendon declined rapidly thereafter and went into recess in 1916–1917 due to World War I. Performances failed to improve when the Same Old returned to competition, winning only fifteen out of 46 games between 1918 and 1920, prompting Worrall's retirement.
 As the team finished last in 1918, Worrall became the first man to coach both a premiership and a wooden spooner.

 In 1922, he reappeared briefly as an assistant to Vic Belcher at his old team, Fitzroy, which went on to win the premiership from Collingwood.